m67hoff/aspera-browser/README.md

 ![](doc/img/aspera.png)
-## AsperaBrowser -  Angular Sample App to Aspera Connect & Node API
+## AsperaBrowser -  Angular SPA for Aspera Connect & Node API

 Angular App using Aspera Connect API and Node API for file and folder upload & download.
 UI using Angular Material components.

 (:exclamation: At the moment this is just a personal project for me to get familiar with the Aspera APIs and technology, and not an "official" open source project from IBM / Aspera)

+#### Features:
+- modern. fast & intuitive to use WebUI
+- works with any Aspera Transfer Server or ATS / Folder Access-Key local or remote
+- cloud or on-prem
+- separate or on same system as Transfer Server
+- support for HTTPS
+- runs everywhere: Linux, Mac, Windows
+- can be hosted in cloud  (docker, cloud-foundry)
+- Docker Image available
+- highly configurable
+- just uses Aspera Connect and NodeAPI
+- Angular SPA can also run separate from the node.js server
+- "goto" feature together with aslmcli
+- opensource

 ### See it live:
 A sample is deployed on IBM Cloud: